MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 > "Diminishing marginal utility refers to the phenomenon that each additional unit of gain leads to an ever-smaller increase in subjective value.
 For example, three bites of candy are better than two bites, but the twentieth bite does not add much to the experience beyond the nineteenth (and could even make it worse).
 This effect is so well established that it is referred to as the “law of diminishing marginal utility” in economics (Gossen, 1854/1983)" - [E.T.
 Berkman, ...
 J.L.
 Livingston, in Self-Regulation and Ego Control, 2016](https://www.sciencedirect.com/topics/psychology/diminishing-marginal-utility)

-And studies have indeed observed and [confirmed this law in relation to income][world-happiness-report]:
+And studies have indeed observed and [confirmed this law in relation to income][world-happiness-report-2012]:

 > "We have thus confirmed the (cardinalist) assumption of nineteenth century economists that marginal utility of income declines with income." - [The Marginal Utility of Income](https://www.sciencedirect.com/science/article/abs/pii/S0047272708000248) ([pdf](https://cep.lse.ac.uk/pubs/download/dp0784.pdf))